 CSMA/CD vs CSMA/CA

-Carrier Sense Multiple Access/Collision Detect is an improvement over ALOHA as it restricts to transmit when the channel is busy.
+Carrier Sense Multiple Access/Collision Detect is an improvement over ALOHA as it restricts transmitting when the channel is busy.
 But if two stations sense the channel simultaneously and feel it idle then both of them transmit frames resulting in a collision.

 Carrier Sense Multiple Access with Collision Avoidance is a network protocol for carrier transmission that operates in the MAC layer.
-In contrast to CSMA/CD, that deals with collisions after their occurrence.
-It prevents collisions prior to their occurrence.
+In contrast to CSMA/CD, which deals with collisions after their occurrence.
+It prevents collisions before their occurrence.

 We can comparison between CSMA/CD and CSMA/CA is given below: